• Skip to primary navigation

 • 📖 Recipe

-Panko Shrimp (aka Ebi Fry) is a Japanese-style dish made of shrimp, coated in seasoned flour, beaten egg, panko bread crumbs and deep fried in hot oil!
-It's often served with a sauce mayo or tangy sauce.
+Panko Shrimp (aka Ebi Fry) is a Japanese-style dish made of jumbo shrimp, coated in seasoned flour, egg, and panko bread crumbs then fried in oil, and often served with a spicy mayo or tangy sauce.

-Panko breadcrumbs are a common Japanese ingredient where the breadcrumbs are lighter, flakier and crispier in texture, unlike regular breadcrumbs.
+Panko breadcrumbs are a common Japanese ingredient and they are lighter, flakier and crispier than regular breadcrumbs, which are shorter and denser.

 panko shrimp

-This easy shrimp recipe is one of my favorite ways to enjoy seafood!
-I love pairing it with a homemade spicy sriracha mayo sauce.
+This easy Asian shrimp recipe is one of my favorites and I love pairing it with a simple, homemade spicy sriracha mayo sauce for a mild kick!

-Not a fan of spice?
-Substitute the sriracha with more mayo or simply enjoy the shrimp with store-bought tartar sauce or sweet Thai chili sauce.
+If you're not a fan of spice, replace the sriracha with more mayo, tartar sauce, or sweet chili sauce.

 Ingredients & Substitutes

-• Jumbo Shrimp: either fresh or frozen shrimp both work.
+• Jumbo Shrimp: Or use large shrimp and adjust the cooking time.
 Avoid using small or extra large shrimp like colossal size.
-I also recommend the black tiger breed for a meatier texture.
+I like using black tiger shrimp for a meaty bite, but feel free to use another type of shrimp that's available to you.

-• Japanese Panko Breadcrumbs: these are long and flaky breadcrumbs made of finely processed Japanese milk bread.
-I advise using any kind imported from Japan or Korea for best texture.
-Or substitute with regular breadcrumbs or milk bread pulsed in a food processor.
+• Panko Breadcrumbs: These are long and flaky breadcrumbs made of finely processed Japanese milk bread.
+Use the kind imported from Japan or Korea for best texture.
+Or substitute with Asian-style milk bread pulsed in a food processor until flaky.

-• Large egg: to make the panko stick to the shrimp.
+• Large Egg: To help the breadcrumbs stick to the shrimp.

 Flour Mixture